Dwelling Coverage for Homeowners: What it Covers & Costs in 2026

 Dwelling coverage does not include personal property, land, or detached structures not permanently connected to the home.

-Does dwelling coverage include my personal belongings?
+Does dwelling coverage cover personal belongings?

 No, dwelling coverage does not include personal belongings.
 It only covers the structure of your home, while items inside are protected under personal property coverage.